 Tips and Hints

 Make sure you are eligible before sending.
 Don’t assume that because you were sent a link to the Trust that this automatically makes you a suitable organisation for funding.
-If you’re not sure, call first – we don’t want you to waste your time filling in a form if you can’t apply in the first place.
+If after reading the guide you’re not sure, email us.

 SHORT AND SHARP